FlorianWilk/SpotMicroAI/README.md

 ### Quickstart for ROS

+There is also a first ROSification of SpotMicroAI.

+First of all install ROS.
+I use Melodic, but it should work with Kinetic, too.
+I will not go into detail on how to install ROS because there are many good Tutorials out there.

+When finished installing ROS:

 ```
 cd ~/catkin_ws/src
 git clone https://github.com/FlorianWilk/SpotMicroAI.git
 cd ..
 catkin_make
+source ./devel/setup.bash
 roslaunch spotmicroai showmodel.launch
 ```

+This will show up RVIZ with the Model of SpotMicroAI.
+Next steps will be to create a ROS-Sim-Adapter to map the joint_states to the leg_topic and to create an Implementation for the Jetson which handles leg_topics -> Servos.

+### Papers

+I try to implement the Ideas of [this Paper](https://arxiv.org/pdf/1804.10332.pdf) by Jie Tan, Tingnan Zhang, Erwin Coumans, Atil Iscen, Yunfei Bai, Danijar Hafner, Steven Bohez, and Vincent Vanhoucke Google Brain,Google DeepMind

 ### Kinematics

-In order to be able to move the Robot or event make it walk, we need something which tells us what servo-angles will be needed for a Leg to reach position XYZ.
+In order to be able to move the Robot or even make it walk, we need something which tells us what servo-angles will be needed for a Leg to reach position XYZ.
 This is what InverseKinematics does.
 We know all the constraints, the length of the legs, how the joints rotate and where they are positioned.